eladnoor/component-contribution/README.md

   * you will need to get a license to use ChemAxon (it is free for academic use)

 ## Installing on Ubuntu
-1. as root: `pip install -U numpy scipy oct2py`
+1. as root: `apt-get install openbabel octave`
-2. as root: `apt-get install openbabel`
+2. as root: `pip install -U numpy scipy oct2py`
 3. optional: install "Marvin Suite" by ChemAxon
   * Marvin is only required for adding structures of new compounds that are not in the KEGG database
   * [instructions](http://www.chemaxon.com/download/marvin-suite/)